Building Comfort with Drasi

 Query for the UI

-Let’s create a query that provides all buildings, floors and rooms to the UI to
+Let’s write a query that provides all buildings, floors and rooms to the UI to create the dashboard.

 kind: ContinuousQuery